Brandman University Case Study

 *As reported by Brandman University

-- Lacked a financial aid solution that could automate both nonterm and term-based enrollment models without customization
+- Lacked a financial aid solution that could automate both term-based and non-term enrollment models without customization

 - Increases staff efficiencies and productivity through automation

-- Improves ability to counsel & support students
+- Improves ability to counsel and support students

 - Reduces processing errors and compliance risk